-For information about previous awards, please visit the Awards page.
+For more information about the FY 2022 CSP SE Grants awards and previous awards, please visit the Awards page.

 The CSP State Entities program is authorized under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA) (20 U.S.C.
 7221-7221j).
 Prior to enactment of the ESSA, the ESEA, as amended by the No Child Left Behind Act of 2001 (NCLB), authorized the Secretary to make awards to State educational agencies to enable them to conduct charter school subgrant programs in their States.
 The CSP State Entities program is under new law and has different eligibility requirements, priorities, definitions, application requirements, and selection criteria.